The Dark Knight Rises: Cast

-A young police officer whose instincts lead him to believe that there is trouble on the horizon and is promoted to detective by Gordon when the elder cop saw something of himself within the younger.
+A young police officer whose instincts lead him to believe that there is trouble on the horizon.
+He is promoted to detective by Gordon when the elder cop sees his honesty and dedication to the city.
+As an orphaned child, he briefly met Bruce Wayne and deduced the billionaire's secret identity.
 Blake represents the idealism that Gordon and Bruce once held, but soon lost in their battle against crime in the city.
 The film reveals his legal name to be Robin John Blake, a homage to Batman's sidekick in the comics, Robin.